blackfennec-org/blackfennec/docs/source/domain_model/layers/interpretation.rst

 Interpretation
 ==============
-To allow implementation flexibility in the :ref:`selection process <definition_selection_process>` and to provide a layer of abstraction for the :ref:`Presenter <definition_presenter>` towards the :ref:`info view <definition_info_view>` Info View the domain concept of interpretations has been created.
+The domain concepts of interpreter and interpretation have been created to allow flexibility in the implementation of the :ref:`selection process <definition_selection_process>` and to provide a layer of abstraction for the :ref:`presenter <definition_presenter>` towards the :ref:`info view <definition_info_view>`.

 .. uml::